leovct/hidoop/README.md

 ## Overview

 This application allows its user to **process large data sets across multiple servers** using the MapReduce programming model.
-MapReduce programming model is used to **parallelize the processing of large-scale data** among a cluster.
+This programming model is used to **parallelize the processing of large-scale data** among a cluster.
 Each server from the cluster processes a small part of data.
 In this project, processing data takes place in 3 steps:
 * Data (provided as a file) is cut into small chunks and spread over the servers (process managed by __HDFS__)